Privacy & cookies policy

 What are cookies?

 Cookies are small text files that are stored in the memory and drive(s) associated with the computer, mobile device or tablet you use to visit many web pages.
 They are used to enable websites to function or to provide information to the owners of a website, or to other third parties who receive data obtained from that website.
-This information may be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
-The information does not usually directly identify you, but it can give you a more personalized web experience.
+This information may be about you, your preferences or your device and is often used to make the site work as you expect it to.
+The information does not usually directly identify you, but it can give you a more personalised web experience.

 Why do we use cookies?